 “We were surprised when the NKVD came back because they liked to keep with their troops, to make sure the soldiers don’t run away.”

-Knowing this NKVD policy, Adam believes there must have been a specific order to execute other prisoners and remove the evidence before retreating.
+Knowing this NKVD policy, Adam believed there must have been a specific order to execute other prisoners and remove the evidence before retreating.
 Such a direct order explains why the NKVD completed the process in such a hurry.

 The Cytadela… was established only as a means to subjugate the population.

-A favoured place for executions was Lwów’s Cytadela (citadel) on a hill south of Kopernika Street in the centre of the city and seven city blocks from the Brygidki prison on Kazimierzowska Street.
+A favoured place for executions was Lwów’s Cytadela (citadel) on a hill south of Kopernika Street in the centre of the city, seven city blocks from the Brygidki prison on Kazimierzowska Street.
 The Łąckiego prison on the intersection of Leona Sapiehy and Kopernika Streets was even closer to the citadel—only a city block away.
 The Polish army built a third prison, in the northern suburb of Zamarstynów, in the 1930s.
 The NKVD used it for political prisoners.

 Lwowiacy well-knew the Cytadela, before the war a popular landmark within gardens.
 The Austrian army built it in the mid-1800s during the Austro-Hungarian occupation of Polish Galicia.
-According to Stanisław Kobielski, writing for the Institute of Lwów in Warsaw, it was established only as a means to subjugate the population.2
+According to Stanisław Kobielski, writing for the Institute of Lwów in Warsaw, it was established only as a means to subjugate the population.4

 In 1941 the Cytadela lived up to its historical reputation:

-“When the Austrians came they put guns there to shoot over Lwów if necessary.
+“When the Austrians came, they put guns there to shoot over Lwów if necessary.
 Russians [in 1941] used to shoot Poles there every night, about 20 at a time.
 They’d walk them from the prison, mostly teachers and professors, guarding them tightly… It was a very hard time, it was difficult…”

-He recalls that the NKVD left the prisons open after they retreated from Lwów for the second time.
+He recalled that the NKVD left the prisons open after they retreated from Lwów for the second time.
 Those who ventured inside walked into a “sea of blood up to their ankles” and found remaining corpses with “stomachs opened and guts hanging out.”

 As Germany advanced on Russia, Maria Piotrzkiewicz’s letters home stopped and shortly afterwards Adam and Wacław parted.
 His brother lived with his father’s eldest brother in Mikołajów and Adam stayed with an uncle in Lwów’s Pasieki suburb for six months, then with his aunt, and finally with a cousin.

 Adam went with about 35 others to the port city of Szczecin (then in eastern Germany) and by ship to Oslo.
-There the Poles, along with Austrians and Yugoslavians, built bunkers for the Norwegian Royal Family—or so they were told.
+There the Poles, along with Austrians and Yugoslavians, built bunkers for the Norwegian Royal Family—or so they heard.
 There were two impressive bunkers, one in Oslo and one about 20 kilometres away in a mountain next to the Royal summer residence.